ongaunjie1/YOLOv8-streamlit-app/README.md

 ### Verify any one of the images
 ![image](https://github.com/ongaunjie1/yolov8-streamlit/assets/118142884/c673fc62-7dbe-4b94-8d39-241d56cf4522)

-### NOTE: Also, the above trains the model using yolov8's default hyperparmeters.
-Of course, you can play around with the hyperparameter to see if your model improves.
+### NOTE: The example above trains the model using yolov8's default hyperparmeters.
+Feel free to change some of the values of the hyperparameters to see if it improves the accuracy of the model.